mkardous-silabs/connectedhomeip/slc/sample-app/light-switch-app/README _WiFi.md

 The EFR32 light switch example provides a baseline demonstration of a on-off light switch device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over an Openthread network.
+It can be controlled by a Chip controller over Wifi network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
-If using Thread, Thread Network credentials are then provided to the EFR32 device which will then join the network.

 If the LCD is enabled, the LCD on the Silabs WSTK shows a QR Code containing the needed commissioning information for the BLE connection and starting the